centrifugal/helm-charts/charts/centrifugo/README.md

 #### AWS ALB Ingress (EKS)

-When using [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/), configure the ALB for WebSocket connections:
+When using [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/), TLS terminates at the ALB using ACM certificates.
+Traffic from ALB to pods is HTTP.

 ```yaml
 ingress: